 Closed-Door Church Exemption: First, the HHS regulations provide a very narrow exemption for those few religious employers that (1) meet the IRS's definition of a "church," (2) primarily employ adherents of their own religious faith, (3) primarily serve adherents of their own faith, and (4) have a purpose of inculcating religious values.
 These "religious employers" need not comply with the HHS mandate.
-Unfortunately, most public-serving religiously-affiliated schools, colleges, universities, hospitals, health care facilities, and ministries will not meet this exemption.1
+Unfortunately, most public-serving religiously-affiliated schools, colleges, universities, hospitals, health care facilities, and ministries will not meet this exemption.

 Frozen-In-Time Grandfather Exemption: Second, some health plans may also be exempt from the HHS contraception-coverage requirements under a separate HHS rule (issued on June 17, 2010) that allows employers to continue their health plans that were in existence as of March 23, 2010, so long as the employers make only routine plan changes.
 Under this "grandfathering" rule, a plan may lose its grandfathered status if it significantly cuts or reduces benefits, raises co-insurance charges, significantly raises co-pay charges, significantly raises deductibles, significantly lowers employer contributions, and adds an annual limit on what an insurer pays or tightens an existing limit.
-If a religious employer, whether for-profit or nonprofit, had in place a group health plan that did not cover contraceptives or abortifacients as of March 23, 2010 and that plan meets the grandfathering requirements, then it need not begin covering them in August 2012.
-Such employers would need to take great care as their health care plan changes over time to ensure that it continues to stay
+If a religious employer, whether for-profit or nonprofit, had in place a group health plan that did not cover contraceptives or abortifacients as of March 23, 2010.
+Such employers would need to scrupulously monitor their health care plan changes over time to ensure that it continues to stay within the grandfathering provisions.
+Under the current HHS regulations, a grandfathered plan is the only circumstance under which a for-profit employer, regardless of sincerely held religious beliefs, practices, and organizational structure, may be exempt from the contraceptive-coverage requirements of the HHS regulation.